Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 FAQs About Baldness

-Is baldness permanent?
+Is baldness always permanent?

-Can hair regrow naturally?
+Can hair grow back naturally?

-Yes, stress can trigger temporary hair loss conditions like telogen effluvium.
+Yes.
+Stress can trigger temporary hair loss conditions like Telogen Effluvium.

-Is Minoxidil safe?
+Is Minoxidil safe to use?

-Who should take Finasteride?
+Who can use Finasteride?

 Leave a Comment